 She is author of the 1998 non-fiction book Titanic and the Making of James Cameron (Newmarket Press), which was released throughout the world, in countries including Italy, Germany, France, Japan, England and China.

-In October 2013 she joined Brand Innovators, where she is Chief Technology Officer.
+From 2013 to 2015 she served as Editorial Director and Chief Technology Officer for Brand Innovators.
 Starting in 2008, she was able to pursue her love of horse sport as editor in chief of The Equestrian News, a position that enabled her to develop her skills as a rider, writer and web designer.
 An avid interest in all things technological resulted in the launch of a web design firm Web-O-Matic.biz.

 Paula received a Bachelor of Arts degree from Rutgers University, where she enrolled as a fine arts student and eventually changed her major to English with a journalism minor.
 She studied photography at the University of the Arts in Philadelphia.

-Her favorite author is Shakespeare; guilty pleasure, The Big Bang Theory; great escape, skiing.
+Her favorite authors are William Shakespeare and Virginia Woolf; guilty pleasure, The Big Bang Theory; great escape, skiing.
 Prefers shedrows to red carpets.
-Creature comfort: Her horse, Lawrence the Arabian (aka Larry).
+Creature comfort: her horse, Lawrence the Arabian (aka Larry).